MileHacker Logo

 Leeds does not experience monsoons or hurricanes.
 Extreme temperatures are rare but can occur.
 Heatwaves, with temperatures above 28-30 °C (82-86 °F), happen infrequently in summer.
 During such times, hydrate well and seek shade.

-Cold snaps, with the weather below 0 °C (32 °F), are usually found in winter, sometimes bringing occasional snowfall.
-These conditions can disrupt transport, so monitor local weather forecasts and transport updates.
+Cold snaps, with the weather below 0 °C (32 °F), are frequently found in winter, sometimes bringing occasional snowfall.
+These conditions can disrupt transport, so check the local weather and transport updates.
 Always dress in layers, as the weather can change quickly even within a single day.
 A waterproof outer layer is advisable year-round.

 High Season